Chase Monthly Service Fee Guide

 Some Chase accounts may be easier for you to meet a minimum requirement than others.
 For instance, if you are a student, consider opening a Chase College Checking account where you can automatically get the fee waived, rather than another account that may require you to keep a minimum balance or automatically deposit a certain amount of money.

 If you struggle with maintaining your account minimums, consider opening a fee-free checking account with Chase or another bank to avoid the monthly charge.
-Depending on the type of bank account you have with Chase, making the switch to a fee-free account can save you hundreds each year.
+Depending on the type of bank account you have with Chase, switching to a fee-free account can save you hundreds each year.

 How to Get a Monthly Service Fee Refund